nest-desktop/nest-desktop/docs/developer/stages/documentation.rst

 We use reStructuredText for `Sphinx <https://www.sphinx-doc.org/en/master/>`__ to generate the documentation locally and online on `Read the Docs <https://readthedocs.org/>`__.
-To learn more about the syntax, check out this quick reference.
+To learn more about the syntax, check out `this quick reference <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`__.
 Please have a look at the `coding conventions <coding-conventions.html>`__, too.

 Requirements
    - `Sphinx <https://www.sphinx-doc.org/en/master/>`__
    - `Material Design Theme for Sphinx <https://bashtage.github.io/sphinx-material/>`__

-Current working directory: ``nest-desktop/docs``.
+Use the working directory: ``nest-desktop/docs``.
 To install Sphinx and the Read the Docs theme via ``pip``:

 .. code-block:: bash